menu icon

 3. We need crunchy vegetables hence do not overcook the vegetables.

 4. Add the water for cooking only on need basis.
-Only if you find the water is not sufficient to cook then add few tbsp of water.
+Only if you find the water is not sufficient to cook then add few tablespoon of water.

 If you like this Cabbage Kadamba curry, then you can also try other Poriyal Varieties